ma-serra/OpenContracts/frontend/ANNOTATION_RENDERING_ISSUES.md

 });
 ```

-### Fix Approach
+### Fix Applied

-1. Track all pages containing each annotation
+1. Created `selectedAnnotationPageIndices` to track ALL pages of multi-page annotations
-2. Force-mount any page with part of selected annotation
+2. Iterate through annotation's `json` property to find all pages it spans
-3. Modify range calculation to include all annotation pages
+3. Modified range calculation to force-mount all pages of selected annotations
-4. Update `visibleAnnotations` logic
+4. Added new indices to the calcRange dependency array for reactivity

 ### Testing Strategy